-GRADES 6-8 THE SCHOOL DISTRICT OF OSCEOLA COUNTY READING, WRITING, MATHEMATICS, AND SCIENCE PROMOTION / REMEDIATION / RETENTION Classroom Performance Factors to Consider in End-of-Year Decision-Making Decisions for Next Year School-Based Placement Committee Student Performance Level FCAT-SSS Reading and Math; (FCAT Science, Grade 8 only) SAT 10 Reading and Math (Grade 7 only) FCAT Writing Did the student have an PMP this year?
-New PMP Required Next Year?
+GRADES 6-8 THE SCHOOL DISTRICT OF OSCEOLA COUNTY READING, WRITING, MATHEMATICS, AND SCIENCE PROMOTION / REMEDIATION / RETENTION Classroom Performance Factors to Consider in End-of-Year Decision-Making Decisions for Next Year School-Based Placement Committee Student Performance Level FCAT-SSS Reading and Math; (FCAT Science, Grade 8 only) SAT 10 Reading and Math (Grade 7 only) FCAT Writing Did the student have an PMP 1 this year?
+New PMP 1 Required Next Year?
 Promote or Retain?
-STAR results Reading series daily Above Grade Level Achievement Level 4, 5 Stanines 7, 8, 9 5.0, 5.5, 6.0 NO NO Promote to next grade level Performance and assessment results Math series daily performance and assessment results ELL Students - English Language Development On Grade Level Below Grade Level, Minimally ~ Achievement Level 3 Stanines 4, 5, 6 3.5, 4.0, 4.5 NO NO Promote to next grade level Achievement Stanine 3 2.0, 2.5, YES YES Retain with a new Level 2 Starille 5 3.0 NO YES with a new PMP ESE - IEP performance goals and assessments Parent conference and consultation Below Grade Level, Considerably Achievement Stanine 2 1.0, 1.5 YES YES Retain with a nev - Level 1 Otaliillo 2 1.0, 1.0 NO YES with a new PMP Principal recommendation Below Crade Level Achievement Staning 4 0 YES YES Retain with a new Grade Level, Substantially Level 1 Stanine 1 0 NO YES PMP or Promote with a new PMP
+STAR results Reading series daily Above Grade Level Achievement Level 4, 5 Stanines 7, 8, 9 5.0, 5.5, 6.0 NO NO Promote to next grade level performance and assessment results • Math series daily On Grade Level Achievement Level 3 Stanines 4, 5, 6 3.5, 4.0, 4.5 NO NO Promote to next grade level performance and assessment results Below Grade Level, Achievement Stanine 3 2.0, 2.5, 3.0 YES YES Retain with a new • ELL Students - English Language Development Minimally Level 2 NO YES with a new PMP 1 ESE - IEP performance goals and assessments Below Grade Level, Achievement Stanin Stanine 2 2 1.0, 1.5 YES YES Retain with a nev Parent conference and consultation Considerably Level 1 Level 1 NO YES with a new PMP Principal recommendation Below Achievement Ctoning 4 YES YES Retain with a new Grade Level, Substantially Level 1 Stanine 1 0 NO YES PMP 1 or Promote with a new PMP 1

-&lt;sup>1 Progress Monitoring Plan
+1 Progress Monitoring Plan

-• \To demonstrate annual learning gains, Grade 6 students who score within Achievement Level 1 or 2 for two consecutive years must gain at least 134 Developmental Scale Score (DSS) points in FCAT-SSS Reading and 96 DSS points in FCAT-SSS Math.
+^{• }To demonstrate annual learning gains, Grade 6 students who score within Achievement Level 1 or 2 for two consecutive years must gain at least 134 Developmental Scale Score (DSS) points in FCAT-SSS Reading and 96 DSS points in FCAT-SSS Math.

-• \To demonstrate annual learning gains, Grade 7 students who score within Achievement Level 1 or 2 for two consecutive years must gain at least 111 Developmental Scale Score (DSS) points in FCAT-SSS Reading and 79 DSS points in FCAT-SSS Math.
+^{• }To demonstrate annual learning gains, Grade 7 students who score within Achievement Level 1 or 2 for two consecutive years must gain at least 111 Developmental Scale Score (DSS) points in FCAT-SSS Reading and 79 DSS points in FCAT-SSS Math.

-• \To demonstrate annual learning gains, Grade 8 students who score within Achievement Level 1 or 2 for two consecutive years must gain at least 93 Developmental Scale Score (DSS) points in FCAT-SSS Reading and 65 DSS points in FCAT-SSS Math.
+^{• }To demonstrate annual learning gains, Grade 8 students who score within Achievement Level 1 or 2 for two consecutive years must gain at least 93 Developmental Scale Score (DSS) points in FCAT-SSS Reading and 65 DSS points in FCAT-SSS Math.

-E. Promotion to a Higher Grade Level
+E. Promotion to a Higher Grade Level , ag O . aao

 The assignment of a student to a higher grade which results in the student's accelerated promotion should be made based on exceptionally high achievement or evidence that the student will benefit more from the instructional program at the advanced grade level.
-The Superintendent should authorize the assignment.
+The Superintendent or designee should authorize the assignment.